tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 - **~13x smaller** with sampling while maintaining fast lookups

 **Construction**
-During SSTable creation, blocks are sampled at a configurable ratio (default 1:16 via `index_sample_ratio`).
+During SSTable creation, blocks are sampled at a configurable ratio (default 1:1 via `index_sample_ratio`, meaning every block is indexed).
 For each sampled block, the index stores the minimum and maximum key prefixes along with the block's file position.
 Construction is O(1) memory with a single pass during SSTable write.

 **Lookup Process**
 When searching for a key, `compact_block_index_find_predecessor()` performs a binary search through the min_key_prefixes array using prefix comparison.
 It returns the file position of the largest indexed block where min_prefix ≤ target_key.
 The cursor is then positioned directly at that file offset, avoiding sequential scanning through earlier blocks.